-KPI no. КРІ Assessment criteria 1.1 406,628 farmers in our sustainability program Countries in scope: Côte d'Ivoire, Ghana, Cameroon, Indonesia, Brazil, Ecuador A farmer is considered to be a part of our sustainability program if they are registered as an active member of a farmer group that is allocated to either Cocoa Horizons, a specific client as expanded upon below, or a specific certification program on whose behalf we undertake sustainability activities between 1 September 2020 and 31 August 2021, or has taken part in at least one of the following sustainability activities: 1.
-Delivered sustainable cocoa in 20/21 (sustainable cocoa is defined as cocoa being grown under a sustainability program) 2.
-Received farm service activities in 20/21 (Farm Business Plans, Productivity Packages, cocoa seedlings, shade tree seedlings, income diversification) 3.
-Received cookstoves in 20/21 4.
-Attended training in 20/21 5.
-Participated in a child labor survey, identified cases of child labor, or a child labor remediation activity in 20/21 6.
-Had a farm mapped in 20/21 7.
-Participated in a census survey in 20/21 These sustainability activities include all activities that contribute to our Forever Chocolate pillars and are supported either directly by Barry Callebaut or as part of a client or certification specific program.
+KPI title KPI methodology 1.1 343,023 farmers in our sustainability programs Countries in scope: Côte d'Ivoire, Ghana, Cameroon, Indonesia, Brazil, Ecuador, Nigeria A farmer is defined as any person owning or managing a cocoa farm.
+It can be the actual operator of the farm (ex: a sharecropper, farmer's worker, tenant or farm manager) or the land owner.
+A farmer is considered to be a part of our sustainability program if they are registered as a member of a farmer group that is allocated to either Cocoa Horizons, a specific client as expanded upon below, or a specific certification program on whose behalf we undertake sustainability activities within the fiscal year, or has taken part in at least one of the following sustainability activities: 1.
+Delivered sustainable cocoa within the fiscal year (sustainable cocoa is defined as cocoa being grown under a sustainability program) 2.
+Received farm service activities within the fiscal year (Farm Business Plans, Productivity Packages, cocoa seedlings, shade tree seedlings, income diversification) 3.
+Received cookstoves within the fiscal year Attended training or sat the Cocoa Horizons graduation assessment within the fiscal year Participated in a child labor survey, identified cases of child labor, or a child labor remediation activity within the fiscal year Had a farm mapped within the fiscal year Participated in a census survey within the fiscal year Was part of a VSLA that was functioning within the fiscal year These sustainability activities include all activities that contribute to our Forever Chocolate pillars and are supported either directly by Barry Callebaut or as part of a client or certification specific program.
 When part of a client or certification specific program, it is Barry Callebaut who designs (either independently or in partnership with the stakeholder) the activities that are part of the program.
 The implementation and monitoring of the activities may be done by Barry Callebaut itself or by an external partner on the stakeholder's behalf, and for which a premium is paid.
-Sustainability programs are: In Côte d'Ivoire: Cocoa Horizons, UTZ, Rainforest Alliance, Cocoa Life In Cameroon: Cocoa Horizons, UTZ, Rainforest Alliance, Cocoa Life In Cameroon: Cocoa Horizons, Nestlé Cocoa Plan, Cocoa Life, Organic in Ecuador: Cocoa Horizons 1.2 51.3% full data farmers (with all of their plots mapped) Countries in scope: Côte d'Ivoire, Ghana, Cameroon, Indonesia, Brazil, Ecuador To be considered as a full data farmer, a farmer must be an actively registered member of a farmer group within the year from 1 September 2020 to 31 August 2021, and have had both a census survey and all or more of the declared plots in the census mapped with a GPS polygon before 31 August 2021.
-The KPI is calculated by dividing the number of active full data farmers over the total number of active farmers in our sustainability program.
-Our census activities started in each origin as follows: Côte d'Ivoire - 2016 Ghana - 2017 Indonesia - 2017 Cameroon - 2018 Brazil - 2019 Ecuador - 2020 Our mapping activities started in each origin as follows: Côte d'Ivoire - 2018 Indonesia - 2018 Cameroon - 2018 Cameroon - 2018 Brazil - 2019 Ecuador - 2020
+Sustainability programs are: In Côte d'Ivoire: Cocoa Horizons, Fairtrade, Rainforest Alliance, Cocoa Life, Cocoa Practices, Fermicoa In Ghana: Cocoa Horizons, Rainforest Alliance, Cocoa Life In Cameroon: Cocoa Horizons, Rainforest Alliance In Indonesia: Cocoa Horizons, UTZ, Rainforest Alliance, Cocoa Life In Brazil: Cocoa Horizons, Nestlé Cocoa Plan, Cocoa Life, Organic In Ecuador: Cocoa Horizons In Nigeria: Cocoa Horizons 1.2 68.7 % full data farmers Countries in scope: Côte d'Ivoire, Ghana, Cameroon, Indonesia, Brazil, Ecuador, Nigeria To be considered as a full data farmer, a farmer must be considered as being in our sustainability programs (see KPI 1.1) within the fiscal year, and Completed at least one census interview; and Had the same number or more plots mapped than declared in the census (the declared number of plots may not always align with the number of all the plots owned by the farmer).
+The KPI is calculated by dividing the number of full data farmers over the total number of farmers in our sustainability program.
+Our census activities started in each origin as follows: • Côte d'Ivoire - 2016